Page Table of Contents

 To simplify the process of cloning your laptop hard drive, you can save your time and energy.
 Download this 100% secure disk cloning software - EaseUS Disk Copy here now:

-PS: This software is fully compatible with all Windows Operating Systems, which means that you can install it on any Windows computer or laptop for creating a disk image.
+PS: This software is fully compatible with all Windows Operating Systems, which means that you can install it on any Windows computer or laptop to create a disk image.
 Now follow the details below:

 - The "Sector by sector copy" asks the size of your destination disk to be at least equal to or larger than that of the source disk.
 Leave this feature unchecked if you wish to clone a larger hard disk to a smaller hard disk.